bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 ## Goal Status

 This is a potential [Bevy Project Goal](https://bevy.org/learn/contribute/project-information/project-goals/).
-Its state on the [Project Goals Board](https://github.com/orgs/bevyengine/projects/23/views/1) determines if it is Proposed, Postponed, Blocked (Approved), Inactive (Approved), Active (Approved), Completed, or Declined.
+Its state on the [Project Goals Board](https://github.com/orgs/bevyengine/projects/23/views/1) determines if it is Proposed, Postponed, Blocked (Approved), Unstaffed (Approved), Staffed (Approved), Completed, or Declined.

 - **Staffing SMEs**: Not yet staffed
 - **Working Group Link**: Working Group not yet formed